![]() |

 Mellotron used:

-Anyway, the mysterious "Nanook" (not Mattias, for what it's worth) plays 'Tron throughout, with the most overt parts being the flutes on Nanook's Ark, Phonecall and St George And The Dragon, the strings on Where Will You Go? and a brief choir part on Nanook And The Beast.
-Mattias assures me that there are also various vibes and 'Tron piano parts, not to mention the oboe in Hey Fragile.
-Apparently, the 'distant orchestra' on Nanook's Ark comprises multiple 'Tron overdubs, including flutes, strings, cello, oboe, vibes, church organ and choir, amongst others.
+Anyway, the mysterious "Nanook" (not Mattias, for what it's worth) plays Mellotron throughout, the most overt parts being the flutes on Nanook's Ark, Phonecall and St George And The Dragon, the strings on Where Will You Go? and a brief choir part on Nanook And The Beast.
+Mattias assures me that there are also various vibes and Mellotron piano parts, not to mention the oboe in Hey Fragile.
+Apparently, the 'distant orchestra' on Nanook's Ark comprises multiple Mellotron overdubs, including flutes, strings, cello, oboe, vibes, church organ and choir, amongst others.
 Anyway, the album itself is probably not for prog fundamentalists (you know who you are), but if you've heard and liked any of the man's other projects, you'll probably like this.

 See: Änglagård | AK-Momo | Geller | Molesome | Pineforest Crunch | Reminder